Students entering the PhD program must have completed an MA first. Students without an MA degree should apply first to

 5. Research Tool: Students must take 6 units of research or methods courses above and beyond the major and minor requirements.
 The tool should consist of some particular specialty that will be put to use in the dissertation research.

 6. Advisor and Guidance Committee: Upon admission, students will be matched with a sponsoring temporary advisor.
 After the completion of the first two semesters, the student and temporary advisor meet to discuss whether or not the temporary advisor and student will continue working together or if the student is to find a new advisor.
 The student may consult with the Director of Graduate Studies in the event of the latter situation.
 In consultation with the advisor, the student shall then select a guidance committee, to consist of a minimum of four to five faculty members.
 Three, including the advisor, must come from the major department.
 At least two of the major committee members must be members of the voting Communication faculty.
 One to two members (depending on the requirements of the minor department) must come from the minor department (or in the case of a double minor, one from each minor department).
-An Appointment of Advisor and Guidance Committee form must be submitted through GradPath, the Graduate College submission system, with approval of student's major and minor advisor and Director of Graduate Studies.
-Once the committee composition has been approved, any future changes in the composition of the committee require the approval of the Major Advisor and the involved faculty, or a majority of the committee and the Director of Graduate Studies.
+An Appointment of Advisor and Guidance Committee form must be submitted through GradPath, the Graduate College submission system, with approval by student's major and minor advisor and Director of Graduate Studies.
+Once the committee composition has been approved, any future changes in the composition of the committee require approval by the Major Advisor and the involved faculty, or a majority of the committee and the Director of Graduate Studies.